 Freezing your credit can help protect you from fraud by limiting who can access your credit file.
-You might choose to start a credit freeze after learning your personal information has been compromised in a data breach or after being targeted by an identity thief.
+You might choose to freeze your credit file after learning your personal information has been compromised in a data breach or after being targeted by an identity thief.

 It's free to freeze your credit file, and it won't impact your credit.
 Note that you'll need to request a credit freeze with all three major credit bureaus to achieve the most protection.

-To start a credit freeze on your Experian credit file online, simply log in to your existing Experian account or sign up for a free account.
+To place a credit freeze on your Experian credit file online, simply log in to your existing Experian account or sign up for a free account.

 Why You Need to Lift a Credit Freeze to Apply for Credit

 Freezing your credit provides you with added security by limiting access to your credit report from new creditors.
-The downside here is that freezing your credit will also limit legitimate, authorized creditors from accessing your report in order to assess your creditworthiness when you apply for a card.
+The downside here is that freezing your credit will also limit legitimate, authorized creditors from accessing your report in order to assess your creditworthiness when you apply for a credit card or loan.

-Because you must allow a creditor to access your credit history when you apply for new credit, you'll need to lift the credit freeze when you apply for a credit card or loan.
+Because you must allow a creditor to access your credit history when you apply for new credit, you'll need to lift the credit freeze before you apply for a credit card or loan.
 Luckily, it's free and easy to unfreeze your credit report.